2Kronos/Computer-Engineering-Knowledge-/Uni vault/YEAR 3/Embedded systems/Designs/Design 12. (29-04-2025).md

-# 12.1 Determine how difference light result in difference in voltage and when you change the light intensity of Photodiode and Photoresistor
+# 12.1 Determine how difference in light will result in difference in voltage and when you change the light intensity of Photodiode and Photoresistor

 - You have to have a voltage indication on the multi-meter that indicates the brightness of the light
 	falling on it.
 The voltage should also very from less than 1V to more than 4 volt with the 5 volts used